Electra-project/electra-api-doc/_user/-user-post.md

 title: /user *
 position: 2
 type: post
-description: Register the autheticated user.
+description: Register the authenticated user.

 content_markdown: |-
   Creates a new API entry for the authenticated user.